marklawlor/expo-nextjs-webpack-5/README.md

 # expo-nextjs-webpack-5

-An experiment to get the @expo/next-adapter working with the latest NextJS 10.2 features
+An experiment to get the @expo/next-adapter working with the latest NextJS 11.x features

+| Please checkout the tag `<=10.2` if your still using Next 10.x

 If using yarn